I. The Learning Attitude in Chinese Mingding Doctrine: A Never-Ending Pursuit

 - Since science is endless, how much more so is theology?

-- The culture of passing time will sooner or later be revealed by God.
-God will work with us to show the filth, laziness, and "passing time" mentality within us.
+- The culture of "passing the days" will sooner or later be revealed by God.
+God will work with us to show the filth, laziness, and "passing the days" mentality within us.

-- Without growth, relying only on those "few religious tricks" will not accomplish anything.
+- Without growth, relying only on those "few religious tricks" will not accomplish much.

 The Church's Mission as a "Human Resources Institution"